mizar/progit/de/07-customizing-git/01-chapter7.markdown

 	$ git config --global user.name "John Doe"
 	$ git config --global user.email johndoe@example.com

-Jetzt wirst Du einige weitere, interessantere Optionen lernen, die Du so benutzen kannst, um Git Deiner Arbeitsweise anzupassen.
+Jetzt wirst Du einige weitere, interessantere Optionen lernen, die Du genauso benutzen kannst, um Git Deiner Arbeitsumgebung anzupassen.

 Now you’ll learn a few of the more interesting options that you can set in this manner to customize your Git usage.